A Guide to Jewelry-Making Hand Tools

 Gem setting, or stone-setting, pliers are specifically designed to apply pressure to setting prongs at just the correct angle.
 Using this tool when setting or tightening your stone helps to prevent damage to the stone, damage to the setting and crooked stones.

-View the ''Using Gem Setting Pliers'' how-to video and step-by-step illustrated instructions to see this tool in action.
+View the ''How to Use Gem Setting Pliers'' how-to video and step-by-step illustrated instructions to see this tool in action.

 Loop-closing pliers smoothly close loops, jump rings, bracelet links and more without causing a shape change.
 The jaws have a groove which allows for the curvature of differently sized loops and prevents distortion and scratching.